Updated May 22, 2019

-This area is very crowded and you’ll want to know what you’re going to encounter prior to visiting.
+This area is crowded and you’ll want to know what you’re going to encounter prior to visiting.
 After walking down Main Street and taking the right into Tomorrowland, you will immediately notice the congestion.
 It’s crowded!
 But, it’s super, super cool.

 Let’s look at what Disneyland has to offer inside the actual Launch Bay and also throughout Tomorrowland.

 In this article

-Star Tours – Redesigned with a glimpse of Star Wars: Galaxy’s Edge Planet – The former Star Tours has been transformed into one that matches the most current movie.
+Star Tours – Redesigned with a glimpse of Star Wars: Galaxy’s Edge Planet, the former Star Tours has been transformed.
 Kids will love it.
 Must be 40″ or taller to ride.